GLARE: A Dataset for Traffic Sign Detection in Sun Glare: Related Work

 Several datasets tend to focus on traffic signs found globally, each with variations.
 For example, the German Traffic Sign Recognition Benchmark~\cite{houben2013detection} focuses on traffic signs from Germany and captured images in different environments under varied weather conditions.
 Others that follow a similar pattern include the Tsinghua-Tencent 100K dataset~\cite{zhu2016traffic}, the Swedish Traffic Sign dataset~\cite{larsson2011correlating}, and the Belgium Traffic Signs dataset~\cite{timofte2014multi}.
 It is advantageous to the computer vision community to have access to traffic signs from around the world, but there is a significant drawback common to public traffic sign datasets: a lack of sun glare within its images.

-The use of convolutional neural networks (CNNs) is prevalent throughout traffic sign datasets, often for the tasks of detection and recognition.
+The use of convolutional neural networks (CNNs) is prevalent throughout traffic sign datasets, often for the tasks of {localization}, recognition, {and joint localization and recognition, which is commonly referred to as object detection}.
 To set the standard for these tasks, baselines are often attached to datasets in the form of varied CNNs.
 The Mapilliary dataset~\cite{ertler2020mapillary}, for example, uses a Faster regional-based convolutional neural network (R-CNN) based detector to produce mean average precision (mAP) results over all of its classes.
-The DFG Traffic Sign dataset~\cite{tabernik2019deep} is another example that uses such techniques to establish a baseline, utilizing a Faster R-CNN and a Mask R-CNN to provide mAP values range in the upper 90's Although the dataset includes traffic-sign instances with synthetic distortions that may resemble sun glare, these images are incomparable to those with natural sun glare.
-Because the generalization performance may suffer from improper training with datasets that lack natural sun glare.
+The DFG Traffic Sign dataset~\cite{tabernik2019deep} is another example that uses such techniques to establish a baseline, utilizing a Faster R-CNN and a Mask R-CNN to provide mAP values ranging in the upper 90s.
+Although the dataset includes traffic-sign instances with synthetic distortions that may resemble sun glare, these images are incomparable to those with natural sun glare.
+Generalization performance may suffer from improper training when strictly utilizing datasets that lack natural sun glare.
 This is a phenomenon found often throughout datasets focused on traffic sign depiction: models are trained on data without obscuring conditions or with synthetic ones, such as sun glare, usually are unsatisfactory when tested in real driving scenarios.

 Severe conditions, such as sun glare or heavy rain, impede the visibility of traffic signs while driving.
 Just as it hinders human drivers, it additionally interferes with algorithmic vision.
-The CURE-TSD-Real dataset~\cite{temel2019traffic}, comprised of traffic sign images in simulated heavy road conditions, is an example of a dataset with severe conditions which resulted in a 29\% drop in average precision.
-This motivates us to investigate the possibility for harsh sun glare to cause a drop in algorithmic performance as well.
+The CURE-TSD-Real dataset~\cite{temel2019traffic}, comprised of traffic sign images in simulated heavy road conditions, is an example of a dataset with severe conditions that resulted in a 29\% drop in average precision.
+This motivates us to investigate the possibility of harsh sun glare causing a drop in algorithmic performance as well.